 When looking for a permanent solution, keep in mind that it is important for you, as the dog’s owner, to find the source of the behavior.
 If your dog is barking because of boredom, providing your pet with something to do may be the answer.
-However, if separation issues are the trigger, this may require a completely different approach.
+However, if separation anxiety issues are the trigger, this may require a completely different approach.

 Sometimes, the most straightforward solutions work.
 For dogs who have established barking as a leisure-time activity, though, a simple solution does not always work.
 Luckily, there are several recommendations trainers and dog behaviorists offer for dealing with your dog’s barking.

 Make sure your dog has an adequate amount of physical and mental exercise before you leave in the morning.
 A tired dog is more likely to rest when you’re not at home.
 If possible, have a dog walker come to walk your dog mid-day.
+You can also try an indoor dog treadmill during colder months.

 Dog Toys and Puzzles